 There will be a number of short assignments: theoretical understanding of masculinities and practical implications of masculinities.
-There are no points assigned to these assignments, but these will be of great use/assistance for overall discussion in the class.
-These assignments will help students have general and/or particular insights into their own research topic.
+There are no points assigned to these assignments but these will of great use/help for overall discussion in the class.
+Needless to say, these assignments will help the students to have general and/or particular insights into their own research topic.